 Click the out-of-date link to see the current version of the affected software.

 Clicking on the username shown in the Endpoints table, or on the user tile on the endpoint's details page, takes you to the properties page for that user.
-Scroll down to the Phones and Endpoints tables to see platform, version, security warnings, and other information about access and authentication endpoint devices associated with that user.
+Scroll down to the Phones and Endpoints tables to see platform, version, security warnings, trusted endpoint status, and other information about access and authentication endpoint devices associated with that user.

 Self-remediation notifications and access controls are available for the following: